You’re probably dealing with the same challenges all expats face when signing up for home Internet in Thailand.

 It goes without saying that you’re unlikely to get lightning-fast speeds via satellite, and it’s only really practical if you plan to stay somewhere without mobile or fibre coverage (and that’s a vanishingly small part of Thailand, as any coverage map will reveal).

-All things considered, AIS are currently the market leaders when it comes to internet in Thailand.
+All things considered, AIS are currently the market leaders when it comes to the Internet in Thailand.
 They boast the fastest speeds, most extensive coverage and the best value-for-money.

 However, other companies such as True might have the edge when it comes to add-ons, particularly the TV packages.